vakadekishor/Credit-Card-Approval-Prediction/credit-card-approval/README.md

-# Credit Card Approval Prediction System
+# Credit Card Approval Prediction

 ## Overview
 This project predicts whether a credit card application will be approved or rejected using machine learning.